-Figure 14 gives the availability of the GGTO determination for WUL, computed for a virtual grid of user positions over the service coverage area.
-The MPL of 80% specified by [OS-SDD] for the monthly performance is fully achieved; the GGTO Determination capability was never reduced during the quarter, having an availability of 100%.
-Please consider that, according to the [OS-SDD] in force, the computation of this figure does not foresee any longer an annual normalisation, opposite to the past.
+The availability of the GGTO determination for WUL (ref.: Figure 14) is computed for a virtual grid of user positions over the service coverage area.
+The MPL of 80% specified by [OS-SDD] for the monthly performance in September and October, then 95% from December, is fully achieved.

+The GGTO Determination capability was never reduced during the quarter, having an availability of 100%.

-&lt;sup>12 "Dummy" GGTO is defined in [OS-SDD] and in Galileo SIS ICD in terms of "all 1's" appearing in the GGTO parameters binary slot(s) carried by the navigation message.
+&lt;sup>28 "Dummy" GGTO is defined in [OS-SDD] and in Galileo SIS ICD in terms of "all 1's" appearing in the GGTO parameters binary slot(s) carried by the navigation message.

-&lt;sup>13 Ref.: [OS-SDD] §3.5.1.2 (Table 20)
+&lt;sup>29 Ref.: [OS-SDD] §3.5.1.2 (Table 25)